iwantmyname/blog/_posts/2014-04-16-which-photography-gtld-should-you-use.md

 layout: post
 date: 2014-04-16 11:43:46 +1200
 author: Chris
-title: Which photography gTLD should you use?
+title: Which photography domain extension should you use?

 ---